Mohamed Elneny: International career

 Elneny helped the national under-23 team qualify for the 2012 Olympics, where he played in all four games as the team reached the last eight, and were knocked out by Japan.

-Elneny made his full international debut in a 2–1 loss against Sierra Leone in September 2011.
+Elneny made his full international debut with the senior national team in a 2–1 loss against Sierra Leone in September 2011.
 He scored his first goal for Egypt in a 2–2 draw against Jamaica in a friendly on 4 June 2014.

-He was in the senior Egypt national squad for the Africa Cup of Nations 2017 in Gabon, where the nation finished as runners-up.
+He was in the Egypt national squad for the Africa Cup of Nations 2017 in Gabon, where the nation finished as runners-up.
 He also helped the team qualify to the 2018 FIFA World Cup tournament in Russia, this is the third time for the Egyptians to participate in the competition after the 1934 and 1990 editions.

+Elneny was selected by the Confederation of African Football (CAF) to feature in the 2021 Africa Cup of Nations (held in 2022) team of the tournament, after he helped his team reach the final of the competition.
+In December 2023, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
+He earned his 100th international cap, including non-FIFA sanctioned matches, in a 2–2 draw against Ghana during the African tournament.

 Media

 Elneny was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.